-6. When Sickness Occurs
+6. Sickness & Quarantine

+Families and students will be expected to stay at home when sick and get tested.

+Staff and students with symptoms of COVID-19 infection will be directed not to return for in-person instruction until they have met CDPH criteria to return to school for those with symptoms:

 - a.
-Families and students will be expected to stay at home when sick and get tested. - b.
-Staff and students with symptoms of COVID-19 infection will be directed not to return for in-person instruction until they have met CDPH criteria to return to school for those with symptoms: - At least 24 hours have passed since resolution of fever without the use of i. fever-reducing medications; and - Other symptoms have improved; and ii. - iii.
-They have a negative test for SARS-CoV-2, OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis (e.g., Streptococcal pharyngitis, Coxsackie virus), OR at least 10 days have passed since symptom onset. - c.
-COVID-19 will be reported to the local public health department per AB 86. - The school nurse will act as Blue Oak's COVID-19 liaison. i a.
-Blue Oak supports and follows CDPH under the advice of the school nurse.
+At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and - b.
+Other symptoms have improved; and - c.
+They have a negative test for SARS-CoV-2, OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis (e.g., Streptococcal pharyngitis, Coxsackie virus), OR at least 10 days have passed since symptom onset. - d.
+COVID-19 will be reported to the local public health department per AB 86. - The school nurse will act as Blue Oak's COVID-19 liaison. - e.
+Blue Oak supports and follows CDPH quarantine guidelines under the advice of the school nurse.